ssandrews/Smoldyn/docs/Smoldyn/SmoldynManual.rst

    test_connect()

-The following example shows that connect accepts a function.
+The following example shows that connect can accept a target function.

 ::